 octet in length.

-These three fields are repeated, as determined by the Length field

 The Coverage Class field of the operating triplet specifies the aAirPropagationTime characteristic used in

 BSS operation, as shown in Table 8-56.
 The characteristic aAirPropagationTime describes variations in

 actual propagation time that are accounted for in a BSS and, together with maximum transmit power level, allow control of BSS diameter.